jsa-aerial/hanami/README.md

      {:field "Miles_per_Gallon", :type "quantitative"}]}}
  ```

-And when sent to a view, results in, where the mouse is hovering over the point given by [132, 32.7]:
+And when sent to a viewer, results in, where the mouse is hovering over the point given by [132, 32.7]:

 ![Hanami pic 1](resources/public/images/hanami-cars-1.png?raw=true)